davidbradway/dockercmdpython/README.md

 ## Build new image from DOCKERFILE

+- name with a tag

 ```bash
 docker build -t hi .  # Create image using this directory's Dockerfile
 ```

-## Run command "hello" with arguments in container
+## Run container

+- Remove container when it finishes.
+- Run in interactive mode
+- Run default or other CMD
+- Optionally, provide arguments

 ```bash
 docker run --rm -it hi # run with default CMD from DOCKERFILE